-(1) The Company's Basic Management Policy
+(1) Our Basic Management Policy

 (2) Key Management Indicators

-(3) Medium- to Long-term Strategies
+(3) Medium- to Long-Term Strategies

 Cluster of No. 1 Strategy

-The goal of the Cluster of No. 1 Strategy is to form a diverse group of companies with outstanding technologies or business models in respective fields.
-It encourages these companies to continuously evolve and grow by creating synergies based on capital ties and shared vision while making decisions independently.
+The goal of the Cluster of No. 1 Strategy is to form a diverse group of companies with outstanding technologies or business models in their respective fields.
+It encourages these companies to continuously evolve and grow by creating synergies based on capital ties and a shared vision while making decisions independently.
 As a strategic investment holding company, SBG will influence the decision-making of the group of companies formed under the Cluster of No. 1 Strategy.
 However, SBG will not require ownership of majority equity interests or integration of brands, as it values the independence of each company.
-In this way, by diversifying the Group’s portfolio with many different types of companies, the Company aims to change and expand business lines flexibly and to continue to grow over the long term.
+In this way, by diversifying the Group’s portfolio with many different types of companies, we aim to change and expand business lines flexibly and to continue to grow over the long term.

-(4) Business Environment and Important Management Issues
+(4) Business Environment and Priority Issues to Address

 a.
-Success of SoftBank Vision Fund 1
+Success of SoftBank Vision Funds

-SoftBank Vision Fund 1 began its operation in 2017.
-SoftBank Vision Fund 1 aims to maximize returns from a medium- to long-term perspective by making large-scale investments in high-growth-potential companies that are leveraging AI.
-SBG participates in SoftBank Vision Fund 1 as a limited partner.
-In addition, the Company’s wholly owned subsidiary SBIA, which is authorized and regulated by the U.K.’s Financial Conduct Authority, acts as the manager of SoftBank Vision Fund 1 and is entitled to receive management fees and performance fees from the fund, each of which is measured by reference to the investment activities of the fund.
+SoftBank Vision Fund 1 (SVF1) and SoftBank Vision Fund 2 (SVF2) began their operations in 2017 and 2019, respectively.
+The funds aim to maximize returns from a medium- to long-term perspective by making large-scale investments in high-growth-potential companies that are leveraging data and AI.
+Our wholly owned subsidiary SBIA, which is authorized and regulated by the U.K.’s Financial Conduct Authority, acts as the manager of SVF1 and SVF2.
+SBG participates in SVF1 and SVF2 as a limited partner, and SBIA is entitled to receive management fees and performance fees from SVF1 and SVF2, measured by reference to the investment activities of the funds.

-The success of SoftBank Vision Fund 1 is crucial to the implementation of the Company’s business model as a strategic investment holding company.
-SBIA seeks to maximize SoftBank Vision Fund 1’s returns over time through the following efforts.
+The success of SVF1 and SVF2 is crucial to the implementation of our business model as a strategic investment holding company.
+SBIA seeks to maximize SVF1 and SVF2’s returns over time through the following efforts.

 ⅰ.
 Managing large amounts of funds over the medium to long term